BernardoLeandro1/CVProject/README.md

 Throughout the game, we explore concepts such as object rotation and translation, lightning, particle systems, texture applications and animations.

+How to Run:

+Download the code and run it through Godot game engine

 Results:

 Bedroom - In this house division, the player is bound to the bed by a rope, which is a straight line where it tracks the player position to update the line coordinates and draw it, to cut the rope the player needs to pick up a scissor, after this the player needs to find the key that is on a desk drawer to unlock the door.